Concussion focus shifts to classrooms

 Call it a Jog-a-thon, a Fun Run or — as in the case of Hillsboro's Patterson Elementary School — a Panther Dash.
 Whatever it's named, an elementary school's annual fall fundraiser isn't supposed to end in tears.

-But that's what happened Sept.
-28 when Stephanie Shimp-Taylor's 6-year-old son, Westen, was accidentally pushed to the ground in a crush of eager runners.
+But that's what happened on Sept.
+28, when Stephanie Shimp-Taylor's 6-year-old son, Westen, was accidentally pushed to the ground in a crush of eager runners.

 "His little face bounced off the asphalt," said the Hillsboro mother of four who was there the day her son got a severe concussion.